mixmi-git/mixmi-profile-mvp-snapshot/README.md

 ## Storage Implementation

-Data is stored in localStorage using the following keys:
+Data is stored in localStorage using separate keys for different data types:
 - `mixmi_profile_data`: Basic profile information
 - `mixmi_spotlight_items`: Spotlight section content
 - `mixmi_shop_items`: Shop section items
 - `mixmi_media_items`: Media embeds
 - `mixmi_sticker_data`: Sticker configuration

-- `mixmi_account_profile_map`: Maps wallet addresses to profile IDs
+These keys are defined in the `STORAGE_KEYS` object in the `IntegratedProfile` component.

+## Example Content - "Fluffy Toy Collective"

+The application includes example content themed around the fictional "Fluffy Toy Collective" to demonstrate platform capabilities.
+This includes placeholder images, descriptions, and media embeds that show how each section can be used.

 ## Technologies Used